Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 A hiker should be motivated to learn more about meteorology (the study of the ocean of air surrounding Earth).

-It's the best way to understand what safe hiking weather entails.
+It's the best way to understand what safe hiking weather conditions look like, and how to prepare for changes.

 Not really a do-it-yourself person?